rahuldongre-us/snaptale/README.md

 🙌 Acknowledgments

-Built with ❤️ by Rahul Dongre
+Built with ❤️ using Python, SnapTale is open-source and ready to grow with the community.
+Contributions, feedback, and new ideas are always welcome.
 Inspired by open-source stacks worldwide.